 Wrongful deaths may come about from many circumstances in Michigan.
 The most common bases for Michigan’s wrongful death claims include car accidents, workplace accidents, slip and fall accidents, medical malpractice, defective products, negligent supervision, defective medical devices, and defective drugs.

 Due to the many high-speed roadways and highways in Michigan, motor vehicle accidents are unfortunately all too common.
 A motor vehicle accident may serve as the basis for a wrongful death claim when one driver is killed as a direct result of the other driver’s negligence.
 Most of these cases involve drunk driving, speeding, distracted driving, or reckless driving.
-All of which a skilled personal injury attorney can help with.
+All of which one of our skilled personal injury attorneys in Southfield, Dearborn, or Warren can help with.

 Michigan’s Wrongful Death Statute of Limitations